< Nursery Schools Dorset Guide Secondary Schools >

 Families relocating to Dorset often choose the charming, well-heeled market town of Sherborne, with its glorious abbey and honey-coloured stone.
 Primary schools in Sherborne include Sherborne Primary School and Sherborne Abbey C of E Primary School, both of which are well thought of by local families.

-The surrounding area has several state primaries, including the outstanding Thornford C of E Primary School, a small village school in Thornford, four miles south-west of Sherborne, and Buckland Newton C of E Primary School, halfway between Sherborne and Dorchester, which has been deemed the top primary school in Dorset.
+The surrounding area has several state primaries, including the outstanding Thornford C of E Primary School, a small village school in Thornford, four miles south-west of Sherborne, and Buckland Newton C of E Primary School, halfway between Sherborne and Dorchester, which tops the primary school league tables in Dorset in reading, writing and maths.

 Best state secondary schools in Sherborne